 Before configuring the identification key, make sure that the resource has been extended with the desired fields and that it has been published.
 For more on this, refer to this section.

-Go to the Administration / Developement / Custom resources menu, then open the Profile resource.
+Go to the Administration / Development / Custom resources menu, then open the Profile resource.

 In the Identification keys section, click the Create element button.